Important Information

 • Allegations of criminal offences.

-You can read how we may use special types of data in the table ‘How the law protects you’.
+You can read how we may use special types of personal information in the table ‘How the law protects you’.

 Description

-Any permissions, consents, or preferences that you give us.
-This includes things like how you want us to contact you, whether you get paper statements, or if you prefer large-print formats.
+Any permissions, consents or preferences that you give us.
+This includes things like how you want us to contact you or if you prefer large-print formats.

 National Identifier